coderamen666/srd-v3.5-md/epic/epic-spells.md

     Factors: increase mass by 1,000% (+40 DC), spread mass into paper-thin disk (ad hoc +2 DC), keep disk in place for 8 hours (ad hoc +10 DC).
-Mitigating factors: increase casting time by 9 minutes (--18 DC), burn 4,000 XP (--40 DC).
+Mitigating factors: increase casting time by 9 minutes (–18 DC), burn 4,000 XP (–40 DC).

 With this spell, the character can create a limited eclipse, as though a heavenly body moves between the sun and the earth.
-The landscape within a five-mile radius of the character's location experiences the dimming of the sun as a disk the character creates passes in front of it, culminating in a complete blackout and accompanying coronal ring.
+The landscape within a five-mile radius of the character’s location experiences the dimming of the sun as a disk the character creates passes in front of it, culminating in a complete blackout and accompanying coronal ring.
 The eclipse follows the character across the landscape for up to 8 hours, or